Head of Content

 In addition to the FCA regulation, lenders associated with the Equity Release Council offer additional safeguards to consumers, such as a no-negative equity guarantee and the right to remain in the property for life.
 This added protection can provide peace of mind to borrowers considering equity release products.

-Seeking professional advice is crucial when considering a non FCA-regulated mortgage.
-A specialist mortgage advisor can provide expert knowledge, help locate the most suitable mortgage option, and ensure borrowers are aware of the risks and make informed decisions.
+Yes, and seeking advice is crucial when considering a unregulated mortgage.
+A specialist mortgage advisor can provide expert knowledge, help locate the most suitable mortgage option, and ensure borrowers are aware of the risks to make informed decisions.

 This guidance can be invaluable in navigating the complex world of non-regulated mortgages and bridging loans.